AlbertoCareCards/ember-hcl-sdk/README.md

 This project is part of the submission of the CareCards team for the COVID-19 Healthcare App Challenge.
-We wanted to prove how easy and good fit is the HCL Javascript SDK for our project by creating this simple but useful plugin.
+We wanted to prove how easy and good fit is the HCL Javascript SDK for our project by creating this simple but useful Ember addon for all JS developers, and sharing it with the community.

 For more information contact: alberto@care-cards.io